-These are some of the many benefits of financial planning and analysis in a company.
+These are just some of the many benefits of financial planning and analysis in a company.
 FP&A data analysis is about seizing opportunities as well as avoiding risks that could lead to a business crisis.

-Software as a FP&A solution
+Software as a FP&A solution.

-Even if we have highly qualified people, who hardly make any mistakes when performing the operations, the question is: what is the cost of all the time spent by financial experts in performing such analyses?
+Even if we have highly qualified people who hardly make any mistakes when performing the operations, the question is: what is the cost of all the time spent by financial experts in performing such analyses?

-However, by implementing a continuous forecasting and analysis process, using FP&A solutions, companies will be better prepared to meet the challenges with a higher probability of success.
+However, by implementing a continuous forecasting and analysis process using FP&A solutions, companies will be better prepared to meet the challenges with a higher probability of success.